kangaroo72/homelab/vaultwarden/README.md

 It's a fork form Bitwarden.
 You don't need a MySQL-DB, 'cause we're using SQLite.

 # Important!
-If you're facing issues, don't contact the Bitwarden-Devs, pls contact the Vaultwarden-Team (https://github.com/dani-garcia/vaultwarden)
+If you're facing issues, **don't contact the Bitwarden-Devs**, pls contact the Vaultwarden-Team (https://github.com/dani-garcia/vaultwarden)

 # Todo's